-If there is a single Ethernet NAP on a column, then flow control is managed by the MAC.
-If the NAP overrates on transmit, the MAC and then EIU will provide backpressure to the column, and stop the NAP from transmitting.
+If there is a single Ethernet NAP on a column, flow control is managed by the MAC.
+If the NAP overrates on transmit, the MAC and the EIU provide backpressure to the column, and stop the NAP from transmitting.

 For reception, the NAP must operate at a sufficient speed to receive the longest expected packet.
-If a receiving NAP provides backpressure to the EIU (by de-asserting rx\ready), then the packet will be stored within the MAC shallow buffers which are 32-words deep.
-If the NAP continues to issue backpressure to the column, then ultimately these MAC RX buffers will overflow.
+If a receiving NAP provides backpressure to the EIU (by de-asserting $rx_ready$ ), the packet is then stored within the MAC shallow buffers which are 32-words deep.
+If the NAP continues to issue backpressure to the column, ultimately these MAC RX buffers overflow.
 This overflow is indicated to the user application via the NAP Receive Flags (see System Architecture (see page 14)) asserting the receive error and FIFO overflow flags.